grubdragon/grubdragon.github.io/_posts/2023-11-30-empiricism.md

 The empiricism part is the kicker, because when you conduct experiments and observe results, you create something remarkable for yourself.
 If you're able to optimize the outcome of an important problem for yourself, the experiment concludes and a new habit is formed[^habit].
 That's where a startup gets in - optimizes *some* objective for a customer to become the product of choice and creates a sticky habit out of it.

 The importance of empirical evidence is that its exceptionally difficult to refute, even when you're presented with damning proof against it.
 I believe it's a flaw in the human experience - what you see has exceedingly more impact than what you read.
 In product sense[^prodsense], it implies showing some results fast to the user.
-This creates personal empirical evidence for customer and keeps him coming back for the complete(and hopefully super important) offering.
+This creates personal empirical evidence for customer which creates stickiness and keeps him motivated to stick around for the complete(and hopefully super important) offering.

 Kevin Hale has a talk on "How to Evaluate Startup Ideas"[^KH], which covers habit formation briefly.
 He explains that the three prongs of habit formation are
 - **Motivation** ⇒ I have this crazy burning problem